2015 Job Task Analysis

 Background and Findings

-CFP Board's Job Task Analysis (JTA) is the largest research project in the U.S. related to the body of knowledge for financial planning.
-The research reveals insights into the tasks currently being performed by CFP® professionals and the knowledge requirements needed to fulfill and serve the interests of clients, and its results are used to verify and update the content of CFP Board’s examination and education requirements.
+CFP Board's 2015 Job Task Analysis (JTA) was completed in 2015 and took effect for the years 2016-2021.
+The research revealed insights into the tasks being performed by CFP® professionals and the knowledge requirements needed to fulfill and serve the interests of clients.
+Its results were used to verify and update the content of CFP Board’s examination and education requirements.

-Conducted every 5 years, in partnership with a major testing firm, the JTA research of the practice of financial planning incorporates a multi-method approach that involves a number of subject-matter experts, an analysis of emerging trends in the profession, and a large-scale survey of practicing CFP® professionals and educators from CFP Board-Registered Programs.
+Conducted in partnership with a major testing firm, the JTA research incorporated a multi-method approach that involved a number of subject-matter experts, an analysis of emerging trends in the profession, and a large-scale survey of practicing CFP® professionals and educators from CFP Board-Registered Programs.

 2015 Job Task Analysis